 Talk to Someone or Make an Appointment

-We use both the extrapleural pneumonectomy (EPP) to remove all disease and the lung and diaphragm as well as the lung-sparing pleurectomy/decortication (P/D) to remove just the lining of the affected lung.
-We have extensive experience in surgery for mesothelioma and keep all options open during the evaluation period.
+The most commonly performed surgery is either the extra pleural pneumonectomy (EPP), which removes all disease, the lung and diaphragm; or the lung-sparing extended pleurectomy/decortication (eP/D), which removes the lining of the affected lung, in addition to the affected pericardium and diaphragm, but does not remove the lung.
+We have extensive experience in both types of surgery for mesothelioma and keep all options open during the evaluation period.

 Radiation treatment for mesothelioma requires a specialized treatment protocol.
 The radiation oncologists at the Swedish Cancer Institute have a long history of delivering innovative therapy and are experienced in minimizing the exposure of the unaffected lung to radiation through complex radiation simulation and planning.

 Researchers at the Swedish Cancer Institute participate in clinical trials and innovative therapy in all aspects of the treatment of mesothelioma.
 This includes surgery, radiation, systemic therapy and supportive care.
 Several clinical trials are available at Swedish for patients with pleural mesothelioma, with several more planned in the upcoming years.